CT Calcium Score

 Your doctor may decide that a second calcium score scan after a few years may be helpful to compare results to the previous scan.

 Coronary calcium scores are most informative in a woman between 35 and 70 years and in a man between 40 and 60 years in terms of providing information about cardiovascular risk, or the risk of a heart attack or stroke.
 Men over 80 years almost all have high calcium scores and therefore such a scan would not provide any useful information.

 On arrival at the practice, you will be asked to provide your personal details at reception.
 The radiographer (medical imaging technologist) will then show you to a change room and ask you to put on a gown.

 You will then be taken to the scanner.
 The scanner has a round opening in the X-ray machine through which a table moves.
 You will lie on this table and the table moves through the opening during the scan.
 The scan uses a recording of the electric pulses from your heart every time it beats using an electrocardiogram (or ECG) to control the processing of the CT scan images.
 Four electrode patches will be put onto your skin on the front of your chest so the ECG wires can be attached.
 There will be no injections or drinks to take.
 The ECG wires will be attached to the patches and you can watch the ECG trace of your heart on the monitor.
 You will be asked to hold your breath, the table will move and the pictures of the heart will be taken.
-The radiographer will check that the scan is diagnostic, and then you can go.
+The radiographer will check that the scan is of diagnostic quality, and then you can go.
 You can expect to be in the department for a total of 20-40 minutes.